 Membres actuels : Estelle LEBÈGUE, Christine THOBIE, Nadine SZUWARSKI et Mohammed BOUJTITA

 The research project intend to explore the activity and behavior of single (pathogenic) bacterium by monitoring its electrochemical response at an ultramicroelectrode.
-Beyond the detection and identification of a single cell, the project aims to study one bacterium by analyzing in real time its unique electrochemical signature in different conditions (presence of antibiotics or nutrients).
-The originality of this project is to implement the electrochemical nano-impacts method for sensing and monitoring one bacterium in various environments (under stress or growth conditions).
+Beyond the detection and identification of a single cell, the project aims to study one bacterium by monitoring in real time its electrochemical activity in different conditions (presence of antibiotics or nutrients) and under stimulations.
+The originality of this project is to implement the electrochemical single impact method for sensing and monitoring one bacterium in various environments (under stress or growth conditions).

 Two monitoring strategies will be studied and combined:

-- Direct monitoring of the bacterial cell through its own electrochemical response onto ultramicroelectrode surfaces.
+- Direct monitoring of the bacterial cell through its own electrochemical activity onto the ultramicroelectrode surface.

 - Indirect monitoring of the bacterial activity through detection of secreted species with electrochemistry of single redox liposomes nano-impacts.

-Our expertise in bio- and nano-electrochemistry and recent extension to the electrochemistry of single nano-impacts allow us to propose new avenues in electrochemical monitoring of pathogenic bacteria at the single cell scale for micro-biosensor applications.
+Our expertise in bio- and nano-electrochemistry, surface modification, biosensors, and recent extension to the electrochemistry of single impact allow us to propose new avenues in electrochemical monitoring of pathogenic bacteria at the single cell scale for micro-biosensor applications.

 - Electrochemical Single Nano-Impacts of Electroactive Shewanella Oneidensis Bacteria Onto Carbon Ultramicroelectrode